Skip to content

 Lion's mane extract is a natural brain booster with neuroprotective characteristics capable of stimulating the immune system and producing antioxidants, among other things.

-Thus, we can certainly conclude that the lion's mane mushroom's memory-improving and energy-improving features, together with its neuron-regenerating properties, make it one of the best supplements for students looking to improve memory and reduce stress.
+Thus, we can certainly conclude that the lion's mane mushroom's memory-improving and energy-improving features, together with its neuron-regenerating properties, make it one of the best nootropics for students looking to improve memory and reduce stress.

 Note: there’s an effective dose of organic lion’s mane full-spectrum fruiting body at 40% minimum beta-glucans, in each dose of Maximum Mind.